Medical Policy: 06.01.06

 - Use of Newer Risk Markers After Quantitative Risk Assessment: If, after quantitative risk assessment, a risk based treatment decision is uncertain, assessment or 1 or more of the following: family history, hs-CRP, coronary artery calcification (CAC) score, or ABI may be considered to inform treatment decision making.
 (Level of Evidence B)

-Based on peer reviewed literature because of the lack of high-quality evidence demonstrating improved clinical outcomes or impact to treatment management from either the use of CAC score as a screening tests to risk stratify patients or as a diagnostic test in symptomatic patients and the lack of strong recommendations from authoritative sources, quantitative coronary artery calcium scoring is considered investigational.
+Based on the peer reviewed medical literature because of the lack of high-quality evidence demonstrating improved clinical outcomes or impact to treatment management from the use of coronary artery calcium (CAC) score either as a screening tests to risk stratify patients or as a diagnostic test in symptomatic patients, the use of coronary artery calcium scoring is considered investigational.

 Procedure Codes and Billing Guidelines: